appget/appget.docs/docs/manifests/README.md

  * `Wix`  [Wix Toolset](http://wixtoolset.org/)
 * `NSIS` [Nullsoft Scriptable Install System](http://nsis.sourceforge.net/Main_Page)
 * `InstallBuilder` [BitRock InstallBuilder](https://installbuilder.bitrock.com/)
+* `Custom` none of the above

 ## Installers

-`installers` List contains contains all installers available to install the application.
+`installers` list contains all installers available for the application.
 Each manifest must have at least one installer.
-But can contain more to support multiple CPU architectures or different versions of Windows.
+But can have more to support multiple CPU architectures or different versions of Windows.

 ### Installer Fields

-`location` Fully qualified link to directly download the URL. *Currently only HTTP/HTTPS protocols are supported but support for more protocols are planed.*
+`location` Fully qualified URI that points to the installer. *Currently only HTTP and HTTPS protocols are supported but support for more protocols are planned.*

 `architecture` CPU architecture supported by this installer.
-One of the following values must be used: `x86`, `x64`.
-If this value is omitted default value of `x86` will be assumed
+Supported values are: `x86`, `x64`.
+If architecture isn't specified `x86` will be assumed

-`sha256|sha1|md5` Used to validate the integrity and correctness of the downloaded file
+`sha256` Used to validate the integrity and correctness of the downloaded file

-`minWindowsVersion` Minimum version of Windows required for the application to install/work correctly
+`minWindowsVersion` Minimum version of Windows required for the application to install/work correctly.

 *Table below describes the list of supported values for `minWindowsVersion`*